AB 5/AB 2257: California’s Worker Classification Law

 In June 2023, the challengers filed renewed motions asking the federal court to prevent the state from enforcing AB 5 against the trucking industry until the case (and the constitutionality of AB 5) is resolved.

 Another ongoing case, Olson v.
-State of California (Central District of California Case No. 2:19-cv-10956-DMG-RAO), will test whether AB 5/AB 2257 violates the constitutional rights of app-based workers like Lyft and Postmates drivers, arguing that the law irrationally provides exemptions for businesses like TaskRabbit and Wag!, businesses that operate using identical business models.
-The challengers there secured an early victory after the U.S. Court of Appeals for the Ninth Circuit decided that they had alleged plausible claims, giving them the opportunity to demonstrate that AB 5/AB 2257 treats them unfairly.
-Following that decision, the state petitioned the full Ninth Circuit Court of Appeals for rehearing, and a majority of the court voted in favor.
+State of California (Central District of California Case No. 2:19-cv-10956-DMG-RAO), involves whether AB 5/AB 2257 violates the constitutional rights of app-based workers like Uber and Postmates drivers.
+The challengers there argue that the law irrationally exempts apps TaskRabbit and Wag! but not Uber and Postmates, despite the apps using similar business models.
+The challengers there secured an early victory after the U.S. Court of Appeals for the Ninth Circuit decided that they had alleged plausible claims, giving them the opportunity to prove that AB 5/AB 2257 treats them unfairly.
+Following that decision, the state successfully petitioned the full Ninth Circuit Court of Appeals for rehearing.
 The court, sitting en banc, heard argument on March 20, 2024.
-The resolution of these cases could significantly impact the way businesses operate in California in the trucking and app sectors.

 Believed to be one of the primary targets of AB 5, huge rideshare and delivery apps like Uber and Postmates successfully obtained an exemption for their workers through California’s ballot initiative process.
 Proposition 22, passed by the voters at a 59% to 41% margin, ensures that the ABC test does not apply to those workers and that they remain independent contractors subject to the Borello test.